OnlySlides/Active-Directory-Project/README.md

 2. Install & configure Wins server 2022 (AD), Wins 10 (target machine), Kali (attacking machine), Splunk (Ubuntu server 22.04)
 3. Install and configure Sysmon & Splunk
 4. Configure AD on Wins server and promote to DC, create new domain users, and join the target machine into the domain
-5. Generate telemtry with Kali & ART by attacking one of the users in part 4
+5. Generate telemtry with Kali & ART by attacking one of the users in part 4.
+Guided project tool (Crowbar) was not working for so I used a different tool instead (Hydra).

 #### Part 1: Create & Map out a Logical Diagram
 Navigate to draw.io > search for a server icon and duplicate it, 1 for Splunk & 1 for AD > search for computer icon and duplicate it, 1 for target machine & 1 for attacker machine > change colour of attacker machine to red. <br/>